September 5, 2024

 A good way to approach this situation that still offers a bit of promise is asking to leave a voicemail on their machine.
 Say that you understand that both they and the decision-maker are very busy, and maybe it would be best if you left a voicemail so the prospect can listen to it when they have the time and focus to do so.

-A proper sales voicemail will include your name, company, contact information, and your reason for calling.
-Keep it brief and make sure to focus on that value.
-Leave them with a mention of a follow up and an action to take, such as calling you back or checking out the email you’re about to send them.
+A proper sales voicemail will include your name, company, contact information, and reason for calling.
+Keep it brief and focus on that value.
+Leave them with a mention of a follow-up and an action to take, such as calling you back or checking out the email you’re about to send them.

-Don’t be overbearing or too intense, but don’t give up too easily either.
+Don’t be overbearing or too intense, but don’t give up too easily, either.
 Especially if it’s your first touchpoint with their business.
-It takes an average of 18 calls to actually connect with a prospect.
 If it doesn’t work this time around, tell them you’ll call again another time.
 Let them know they haven’t heard the end of you.

 Rejection is a part of sales, but so is persistence.

-Some sales reps will be confronted with a gatekeeper and immediately roll their eyes.
+Some sales reps will be confronted by a gatekeeper and will immediately roll their eyes.
 If that’s the case for you, check the attitude at the door and start embracing the gatekeeper.

-Don’t look at the gatekeeper as a roadblock.
-Think of them as an opportunity to create another meaningful relationship with someone in the organization.
+Don’t view the gatekeeper as a roadblock.
+Instead, consider them an opportunity to create another meaningful relationship with someone in the organization.

 There are some key strategies for getting past gatekeepers, and if you implement the tips above whenever you’re confronted with one, your chances of getting through to your prospect increase.